kykenw/cardtrick/README.md

 With a regular deck of cards(52 cards no joker) have someone pick a card.
 Show that card to everyone.
-Everyone should now tell one truth and one lie referrencing any card in the deck.
+Everyone should now tell one truth and one lie referrencing any card in the deck.</br>
-(example): "it was the ace of spaces"
+(example): "it was the ace of spaces"</br>
-(example): "it wasn't the queen of clubs"
+(example): "it wasn't the queen of clubs"</br>

 Onces everyone has told one truth and one lie the table gets generated displaying everyones accusations.